Dutch Oven Daddy

 Can I freeze creamed corn?

-• Golden brown potatoes in a cast iron skillet sprinkled with fresh thyme.
+• Honey glazed carrots recipe made in a cast iron skillet

-If you tried this Southern Style Creamed Corn or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried this Southern Creamed Corn or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 Get the Recipe